Journal of Studies in Language, Culture and Society (JSLCS)

 — WARBURG, Aby.
 L’atlas Mnémosyne, Éditions L’écarquillé, Paris, 2012.

-Submitted articles should be written in English and be about 4000 to 8000 words.
+Submitted articles should be written in English and be about 4000 to 8000 words, with a minimum of 15 references, updated ones are strongly recommended, in APA style 7th edition.
 Manuscripts are expected to include an explicit, systematic, and rigorous methodology to sustain empirically-based claims that contribute to moving forward the knowledge of academic writing.

 Email: jlcsbejaia@gmail.com revue.jslcs@univ-bejaia.dz